-ARC also offers dedicated funding to support coal-impacted communities recovering from the difficulties of economic transition via the POWER Initiative; and to communities supporting Substance Abuse Disorder and recovery-to-work efforts through the INSPIRE Initiative.
+ARC also offers dedicated funding to support coal-impacted communities recovering from the difficulties of economic transition via the POWER Initiative; to communities supporting substance abuse disorder recovery-to-work efforts through the INSPIRE Initiative; and to collaborative, multi-state projects that drive large-scale, regional economic transformation through the ARISE funding opportunity.

 The strongest project proposals are strategic, impactful, collaborative, and sustainable.
 Before applying for ARC support, read the general information below and contact your ARC state program manager.